kernelkit/infix/doc/cli/tutorial.md

 User Guide
 ==========

-The command line interface (CLI, see-el-i) is built on the open source component [klish][1], which implements a CISCO like, or Juniper Networks JunOS-like CLI on a UNIX system.
+The command line interface (CLI, see-ell-aye) is built on the open source component [klish][1], which implements a CISCO-like, or Juniper Networks JunOS-like, CLI for UNIX systems.

 New users always get the CLI as the default "shell" when logging in, but the default `admin` user logs in to the Bash.
 To access the CLI, type: